neuroergolab/neuroergolab.github.io/_pages/team.md

 </div>
 <div class="col-sm-10 clearfix">
   <p>
-    <a href="https://www.linkedin.com/in/tiashranamukherjee/">Tiash Rana Mukherjee</a> has a B.Tech Degree in Production Engineering from the National Institute of Technology in Agartala, India.
-Her research interests lie in the intersection of Mechanical Design and Cognitive Psychology.
-She is aiming for an Applied Research career in the Industry.
+    <a href="https://sites.google.com/tamu.edu/tiash-rm">Tiash Rana Mukherjee</a> has a B.Tech Degree in Production Engineering from the National Institute of Technology Agartala, India.
+She works on evaluating human-machine interaction to understand the cognitive/physical impacts of new or existing interventions and how they affect the user in the loop.
+Her research interests are user perception, cognitive workload, decision-making, risk-taking, adaptation over time, and user-centric design.
   </p>
 </div>
 </div>